Community Organization & Advocacy

 |Hispanic or Latino||41|

-Community Organization appeals to people across the globe.
+Americans aren’t the only ones with an interest in Community Organization.
 About 4.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia